-When the income is changed if there is no change in the demand it is said to be perfectly inelastic income demand.
-It means the income may be increase 'or' decrease but the demand is constant Here the value of EY is zero.
-The demand curve in this case parallel to OY - axis.
+If there is no change in the demand it is said to be perfectly inelastic income demand.
+It means the income may be increase 'or' decrease but the demand is constant Here the value of $E_y$ is zero.
+The demand curve in this case is parallel to OY - axis.